I Am... Sasha Fierce

 The album was marketed with the release of several singles, including "If I Were a Boy" and "Single Ladies (Put a Ring on It)", both of which charted highly internationally.
 The former topped the charts in over ten countries and reached number three on the Billboard Hot 100, with the latter becoming her fifth number-one single on the Hot 100 chart.
 "Diva" and "Ego" were released exclusively in the United States, while "Halo" and "Sweet Dreams" were promoted internationally as the third and fourth singles, respectively.
 "Broken-Hearted Girl" was released internationally as the fifth single, while "Video Phone" was released in September 2009 as the overall eighth, and "Why Don't You Love Me" was released in July 2010 as the ninth and final single.
-To further promote the album, Beyoncé made several award show and televised appearances across Europe and America, and embarking on the worldwide I Am...
-World Tour (2009–10).
+To further promote the album, Beyoncé made several award show and televised appearances across Europe and America, and embarked on the worldwide I Am...
+Tour (2009–10).